 Additional funds were appropriated to supplement a Public Works Administration grant from the government to construct a new building.
 Textiles faculty objected to a proposed site on Hillsborough Street near the railroad tracks, because smoke, noise, and vibration would be injurious to equipment in the labs.
 Instead, a site proposed on a pecan grove at the far west end of campus was chosen for a four-story, fireproof building of concrete and steel, faced with ...
 More

 The new building for the School of Textiles was dedicated on March 5, 1940.
-Present at the dedication was Dean Thomas Nelson, Associate Justice Heriot Clarkson of the NC Supreme Court, and Governor Clyde R. Hoey, who as a young legislator in 1901 had voted to approve the formation of a textile program.
-In 1954 the building was named for Thomas Nelson, dean of the School of Textiles, 1925-1943.
+Present at the dedication was Textiles Dean Thomas Nelson (from 1925 to 1943), Associate Justice Heriot Clarkson of the NC Supreme Court, and Governor Clyde R. Hoey, who as a young legislator in 1901 had voted to approve the formation of a textile program.
+The building's construction was funded by the Public Works Administration.
+In 1954 it was named for Nelson.

 William C. (Bill) Friday received a Bachelor of Science degree in textile manufacturing.
 He later served as President of both the Consolidated University (1956-1972) and the UNC-System (1972-1986).

 During World War II the North Carolina textile industry, with the help of many NC State alumni, produced more fabric for the war effort than any other state.
 The Textiles faculty conducted a 12-week course for fabric inspection and testing for war industry personnel, and conducted courses in mill safety.
 Male student enrollment dropped, but women and international students were able to continue studies during the war.